 In 2016 we launched Marvellous Creations, a unique chocolate bar that surprises consumers with its distinctive form and unpredictable inclusions.
 Cadbury Dairy Milk Marvellous Creations is available in two flavors in Jelly Popping Candy and Cookie Nut Crunch.

 In 2017 we launched Cadbury Dairy Milk in Lickables, a unique liquid chocolaty treat with a twist of Oreo bits and Wheat crispies.
 You also get a free iconic Justice League toy with each pack of delicious Dairy Milk in Lickables.

-Markets: Australia, Canada, India, Ireland, Malaysia, New Zealand, Philippines, Thailand, United Kingdom, Vietnam
+Markets: Australia, Canada, India, Indonesia, Ireland, Malaysia, New Zealand, Philippines, Thailand, United Kingdom, Vietnam

 Cadbury Roses are a selection of individually wrapped Cadbury chocolates.
 Introduced in 1938, it is said they were named after the English packaging equipment company "Rose Brothers" that manufactured and supplied the machines that wrapped the chocolates.
 They are available in tins, boxes, or jars, depending on the geography and season, and are especially popular around holidays for gifting.